 FOOD FOR LIFE’s most valiant efforts in war-torn Grozny, Chechnya were noted in a New York Times article (December 12, 1995) that stated:

 “Here, [FOOD FOR LIFE volunteers] have a reputation like the one Mother Teresa has in Calcutta: it’s not hard finding people to swear they are saints.”

 FOOD FOR LIFE was the first food relief agency to respond to the tsunami disaster of December 2004.
 Volunteers in Sri Lanka and India provided more than 350,000 freshly cooked meals during the months immediately following the tsunami, along with medical care, water, clothing, and shelter.

 All food prepared and distributed by FOOD FOR LIFE is sanctified, a term rooted in Hindu tradition.
 People of all faiths, however, are familiar with the spiritual practices of thanksgiving and offering to God the first of the earth’s yield.
 The meals provided by Food for Life thus nourish both body and soul.

 Today, Food for Life has emerged as the world’s largest vegan food relief program with thousands of volunteers in over 60 countries providing billions of free meals since 1974.
 It’s flagship programs are in India where Food for Life Global’s principal affiliate, ISKCON Food Relief Foundation and their Food for Life Annamrita project cook and serve up to two million meals daily to school children as part of the Mid-Day Meal program initiated by the Indian Government.
-By 2011, Food for Life Global affiliates had reached a milestone of serving over one billions meals since its humble beginnings in West Bengal.
+By 2011, Food for Life Global affiliates had reached a milestone of serving over three billion meals since its humble beginnings in West Bengal.

 All donations to Food for Life Global made via our US partner A Well Fed World are tax deductible.
 You can make a difference with a gift to Food for Life Global.